 Vacant apartments or homes are a major fact of life in Cedar Crest East.
 The current real estate vacancy rate here is 27.8%.
 This is higher than the rate of vacancies in 93.6% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, the Cedar Crest East neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Cedar Crest East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.

 Also, the Cedar Crest East neighborhood is unique for having just 6.6% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 95.6% of America's neighborhoods.